Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 Have the right tools and equipment – Key for your safety

-Crime scene cleaners must have the right equipment and cleaning supplies to complete their work tasks safely and efficiently.
-This should include the appropriate PPE, essential cleaning products, and antiviral disinfectant from high-grade cleaning products brands such as Byotrol.
+Crime scene cleaners must have the right equipment and cleaning supplies to complete their tasks of dealing with hazardous materials safely and efficiently.

 Exclusive discount on Byotrol products

 We’re offering a huge 20% discount on our new Byotrol UK cleaning supplies and sanitation packages to help individuals and businesses stay safe during and after the COVID-19 pandemic.
-Explore our full range of Byotrol products and check out our amazing offer below:

 Summary